theoriginalbit/VariableDateCodable/README.md

 # VariableDateCodable
 ![Build](https://github.com/theoriginalbit/VariableDateCodable/workflows/build/badge.svg) [![Swift Package Manager compatible](https://img.shields.io/badge/SPM-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)

+_This code is extracted and extended from [marksands/BetterCodable](https://github.com/marksands/BetterCodable)._

 Supporting mixed date formats within `Codable` entities through property wrappers.

-_This code is pretty much a clone of [marksands/BetterCodable](https://github.com/marksands/BetterCodable) but only handling `Date`s and adds some strategies I more commonly use._
+The `@DateValue` wrapper is generic across a custom `DateValueCodableStrategy`.
+This allows anyone to implement their own date decoding strategy and get the property wrapper behavior for free.

+It has some additional strategies and support for optionals.

+## Usage

+### `@DateValue`

+For any `Date` fields.

 ```swift
 struct Response: Codable {